Trust / Audio hardware / noise cancelling / 1964-present

 Why is Bose a trust case?

 Bose is filed as a trust case because the visible consequence sits in that decision pattern.
-An audio brand made quiet tangible by turning noise control into a premium product experience.
+Bose works when quiet becomes a product proof the listener can read immediately.

 What can brands learn from Bose?